-The January 2022 U.S. theatrical premiere of Belle, Mamoru Hosoda’s latest film, will most likely make him one of the most recognizable directors of Japanese animation to Western critics and audiences, especially among those who are currently active.
+The January 2022 U.S. theatrical premiere of Belle, Mamoru Hosoda’s latest film, has made him one of the most recognizable directors of Japanese animation to Western critics and audiences, especially among those who are currently active.
 But how have scholars responded to Hosoda’s work so far?
-This bibliography collects academic publications (primarily journal articles) on Hosoda and his works written in English that I am aware of, and will be updated continuously.
+This bibliography collects academic publications (primarily journal articles) on Hosoda and his works written in English that I am aware of.
+It is being updated continuously.

 [ed. note: Hosoda’s work is also discussed extensively by Ian Condry in The Soul of Anime: Collaborative Creativity and Japan’s Media Success Story (Duke University Press, 2013), and by Christopher Bolton in Interpreting Anime (University of Minnesota Press, 2018).]

 Mihailova, Mihaela.
 A journey through the ‘Hosoda sphere’: digital worlds in Mamoru Hosoda’s animation.
 Journal of Japanese & Korean Cinema (forthcoming).